mattermost/mattermost-handbook/contributors/join-us/localization.md

    * [French \(Règles pour la traduction francophone de Mattermost\)](https://github.com/wget/mattermost-localization-french-translation-rules).
    * [Dutch translation rules for Mattermost](https://github.com/ctlaltdieliet/mattermost-localization-dutch-translation-rules).

-**Tip:** We welcome rules, glossaries, and guidelines for all supported languages.
+**Tip:** We welcome rules and guidelines for all supported languages.
 If these translation assets don't exist for the language you're interested in, perhaps you'd be open to help create them?

 ## Omit error strings from localization process

 When an error string isn’t visible to end users, engineering teams must use ``model.NoTranslation`` as the error id to implement a ``model.AppError`` without a translation.
-See examples of this approach in the [mattermost/mattermost-server](https://github.com/mattermost/mattermost-server) repository on GitHub.
+See examples of this approach in the [mattermost/mattermost-server](https://translate.mattermost.com/projects/mattermost/server/) repository on GitHub.

 Error strings that use ``model.NoTranslation`` as the error id are omitted from Mattermost translation workflows, and aren't surfaced up in Weblate to translators.